mechdampiitb/mechdampiitb.github.io/_posts/Experiences/Intern/2024-12-21-ashita_barclays.md

 I had 18 shots of espresso during the all-nighter I pulled before the final presentation day.
 Had 4 presentations scheduled on that day.
 Definitely NOT recommended- my hands were shaking at the end.
 Ordered a lot of food at the end of the day- lots of dessert, pasta, 2-3 drinks.
 This was the first time I had so much caffeine and so much food.

 ### Any advice for people going to work in the same company?
 If you could go back, is there anything you would do differently during your internship?
 Advice: Don’t worry too much about not knowing, no one does.
 Read the news.
 Be interested in that.
 News is just gossip if you read it the right way.
-Even if you don’t want to, just go through CFA level 1.
 Don’t waste time if you get an internship early as well, keep reading about finance.
 Definitely don’t take 18 shots of espresso in a span of 24 hours.
-If I could go back, I would complete my CFA level 1.
-Take a break before my internship, or else you’ll burn out.
-I did way too much work then.
-As soon as the end sems ended, I devoted myself to CFA level 1, which was later postponed.